These are Some of the Best Things to Do on Gozo!

 Eric visited Gozo on a day trip and so we don’t cover what to do in Gozo at night, but we can tell you all about where to stay in Gozo and the best areas on Gozo if you are looking for Gozo accommodation!

-As for getting to Gozo, here is the website for the Gozo ferry that leaves from Cirkewwa to Mgarr on Gozo.
-Once there, grab a taxi, your rental car, the sightseeing bus, or rely on the regular bus system to get around Gozo.
+As for getting to Gozo, we have written a whole guide on taking the ferry between Malta and Gozo.
+It’s pretty detailed and will answer all your ferry-related question!
+That said, once you arrive on Gozo you can grab a taxi, your rental car, the sightseeing bus, or rely on the regular bus system to get around Gozo.
 If you did want to take a day tour to Gozo from Malta, check out this sightseeing jeep/powerboat day experience – it might be the Malta memory you are looking for.
 Let’s get to exploring Gozo!

 See Gozo in Style on The Sightseeing Bus